-During the process, one question is, “How do I know when the food is ‘done’?”
+A common question when dehydrating fruit or vegetables is, “How do I know when dehydrated food is done?”

-Dehydrated food has been heated at low temperatures to remove most of the water content (moisture) so as to enable a longer shelf life.
-Since there is no high temperature ‘cooking’ or other process such as boiling, etc., dehydrated food preserves much of the food’s nutrients compared to some other methods.
+Dehydrated food is that which has been heated at low temperatures to remove most of the water content (moisture).
+This enables a longer shelf life.
+Since there is no high temperature ‘cooking’, dehydrated food preserves much of the food’s nutrients compared to some other methods.

 Generally, most professional dehydrating processes use the following percentages as a measure of being ‘done’…